vaadin/base-starter-flow-portlet/README.md

 # Vaadin Portlet Starter Project
-Project to get started with a Vaadin application that is running inside a portlet in a portal, as defined in the JSR-286 (Java Portlet API 2.0) standard.
+Project to get started with a Vaadin application that is running inside a portlet in a portal based on the Java Portlet API 3.0.
+The starter has been tested with Pluto Portal 3.1.0.
 Clone the repository and import the project to the IDE of your choice as a Maven project.
 You need to have Java 8 or 11 installed.